 Fatehpur: The Fatehpur town was established in 1451 as a capital for Muslim Nawabs.
 But was taken by the Rajputs in the 18th century.
 Some of the main Havelis of interest at Fatehpur are the Mahavira Prasad Goenka haveli, Gori Shankar Haveli, Nand Lal Devra Haveli, and the Harikishan Das Sarogi haveli.
 On your Shekhawati travel, you will also find remains of a 17th-century baoli in the Fatehpur region.

 Ramgarh: On your Shekhawati India travel you can visit the Ramgarh region.
 Which was founded by the powerful Poddar merchant family in 1791?
 After they had left the village of Churu following a disagreement with the landlord.
 The Ramgarh region was one of the richest towns of the area.
 Apart from the Poddar Havelis, the Ram Gopal Poddar Chhatri is also noteworthy on your travel.

 The Nawalgarh region was founde in the 18th century.
 You can visit this region on your Shekhawati travel.
 The region has the finest of Shekhawati’s frescoes.
-The main building of this town is the fort built-in 1737.
 The Havelis of interest here are Anandi Lal Poddar Haveli, the Aath Havelis, Hem Raj Kulwal haveli, Bhagton ki Haveli and the Khedwal Bhawan.